How to enjoy Fuji Safari Park on a rainy day!

 There are plenty of other facilities to enjoy besides the Safari Zone

-In the petting zone, the horse riding corner and interactions with small animals that don't like rain will be canceled, but there are also indoor facilities so you can enjoy yourself regardless of the weather.
+In the petting zone, horseback riding and interactions with small animals that don't like rain may be canceled, but there are also indoor experiences.
+If it rains, you can enjoy the dog, cat, and rabbit houses and the bakery, which can be enjoyed regardless of the weather.

 Dog House